kumarsajith/kind-automation/README.md

 # Quick Start

 1. login to your linux machine as root user.
 [This is tested in Ubunutu 18.04 only]
-2. create  a folder for example /kind [you can  create any folder of your choice]
+2. create  a folder /kind [you can  create any folder of your choice]
 3. clone this repo in /kind [ git clone https://github.com/kumarsajith/kind-automation.git]
-4. Make sure that, Dependencies as mentioned above are met.
+4. Make sure that Dependencies as mentioned above are met.
 5. move to folder /kind and run below command to spin off a cluster

    **ansible-playbook cluster-automation.yml**